Ferrite-FEM/Tensors.jl/docs/src/man/automatic_differentiation.md

 the calling the regular function with dual numbers.
 Julia will always prefer the most specific type definition, but it can sometimes be hard to know which is most specific.
-Therefore, it is always recommended to test that your gradient function is called when testing, by e.g. inserting a print statement at the beginning.
+Therefore, it is always recommended to test that your gradient function is called when testing, by e.g. inserting a print statement at the beginning as in the example below.

 ### Example
 Lets consider the function ``h(\mathbf{f}(\mathbf{g}(\mathbf{x})))``